hotnAny/hotnAny.github.io/wiki/notes/cohen_quickset.md

 #### Temporal and semantic compatibility for unification
 * Temporal compatibility
 > "... when users speak and gesture in a sequential manner, they gesture first, then speak within a relatively short time window; speech rarely precedes gesture.
-As a consequence, our multimodal intpreer prefers to integrate gesture with speech that follows within a short time interval, than with preceding speech.
+As a consequence, our multimodal interpreter prefers to integrate gesture with speech that follows within a short time interval, than with preceding speech.
 If speech arrives after that interval, the gesture will be interpreted unimodally."
 * Semantic compatibility

   * ... is achieved through "typed feature structure"